JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

    module load ecflow/5.8.4
    module load mysql/8.0.31

-For ``spack-stack-1.4.1`` with Intel, load the following modules after loading miniconda, ecflow and mysql.
+For ``spack-stack-1.5.0`` with Intel, please note that there is no support for the full unified environment (``unified-env``) due to the lack of support of the C++-17 standard in Intel 19.
+An environment for the Unified Forecast System is available by loading the following modules after loading miniconda, ecflow and mysql.

 .. code-block:: console

-   module use /glade/work/epicufsrt/contrib/spack-stack/cheyenne/spack-stack-1.4.1/envs/unified-env
+   module use /glade/work/epicufsrt/contrib/spack-stack/cheyenne/spack-stack-1.5.0/envs/ufs-env/install/modulefiles/Core
    module load stack-intel/19.1.1.217
    module load stack-intel-mpi/2019.7.217
    module load stack-python/3.9.12
    module available

-For ``spack-stack-1.4.1`` with GNU, load the following modules after loading miniconda, ecflow and mysql.
+For ``spack-stack-1.5.0`` with GNU, load the following modules after loading miniconda, ecflow and mysql.
+Note that this is the full unified environment.

 .. code-block:: console

-   module use /glade/work/epicufsrt/contrib/spack-stack/cheyenne/spack-stack-1.4.1/envs/unified-env
+   module use /glade/work/epicufsrt/contrib/spack-stack/cheyenne/spack-stack-1.5.0/envs/unified-env/install/modulefiles/Core
    module load stack-gcc/10.1.0
    module load stack-openmpi/4.1.1
    module load stack-python/3.9.12